 Form the above information, it is easy to conclude that sintered stone is relatively easy to care for and maintain.
 Since it is non-porous as well as resistant to chemicals, it can be cleaned using a variety of cleaners and solutions.
 So cleaning is easy.

 Since sintered stone is vary hard, it does not easily scratch.
 This makes it much easier to keep it looking new and beautiful with less effort.
 It also is easy to use it for wall cladding and even floors.
 In fact, the heat resistance of sintered stone means that it can be used outside and even in places where rapid temperature change is frequent.

-Fabricating Sintered Stone
+Fabricating Sintered Materials

-The benefits that are realized with sintered stone are largely a result of the hardness and makeup of the material itself.
+The benefits that are realized with sintered surfaces are largely a result of the hardness and makeup of the material itself.
 The durability allows for panels to be very thin and light weight.
-Because of this, sintered stone must be fabricated using specific methods and procedures.
+Because of this, sintered materials must be fabricated using specific methods and procedures.
 Blades designed to cut porcelain and other sintered materials work the best.
 There are even diamond blades designed specifically for cutting sintered materials like DEKTON, Lapitec, Neolith, and others.